How the ChondroFiller Injection Works in the Joint

 • A collagen-based gel is injected into the joint, where it may settle over worn surfaces and add a protective, cushioning layer that helps reduce grinding.
 It is non-surgical and supports joint preservation rather than curing arthritis.

-• No. It is a non-surgical, intra-articular injection — no arthroscopy, incision or removal of tissue, and no surgical recovery.
+• No. The ChondroFiller injection is a non-surgical, intra-articular injection — no arthroscopy, incision or removal of tissue, and no surgical recovery.
+If a surgical approach to cartilage repair is more appropriate, Professor Lee may discuss the Liquid Cartilage procedure (the Lee Liquid Cartilage Protocol), which is a keyhole surgical technique.

 • No. ChondroFiller does not cure or reverse arthritis and does not regrow a new joint surface.
 It aims to support the joint and ease symptoms; benefits vary and cannot be guaranteed.